afriday11/fridayyy.dev/src/pages/dev/basicjs.md

 ## Lexer

 I wrote a custom Lexer for Basic.js which was very simple, only ~150 lines.
-At a high level it follows these steps:
+At a high level, it follows these steps:

-1. reads through the program character by character
-1. Checks if it matches a rule defined as a regex pattern
-1. keeps adding characters to current token lexeme until it no longer matches a rule, or reaches the end of the program
+1. Reads through the program character by character, adding to the current token lexeme until it no longer matches a rule or reaches the end of the program
 1. Determines the type for the token based on matching its lexeme to a list of keywords, operators, or literals.
-1. then push the token to the result list.
-1. if the type wasn't determined, then throw a Syntax Error
+1. If there was no matching rule or the type wasn't determined, throw a Syntax Error

 ## Parser

-Rather using a parser generator or orther grammar-based solution, the parser was also written from scratch for Basic.js.
-This was an educational project afterall.
+Rather than using a parser generator or other context-free grammar solution, the parser was also written from scratch for Basic.js.
+This was an educational project after all.

 At its core it's a Recursive Descent Parser, with some notable differences:

 - **Two-Tier Parsing**
   Statements are parsed via Keyword Parsers which are defined in a lookup table making them more modular and easy to extend the language.
 If no keyword parser is found, then it will try to parse it as an expression
 - **Precedence-Based Expressions**
-  Instead of using recursive decent for expressions, I opted for precedence climbing algorithm which is simpler to reason about
+  Instead of using recursive descent for expressions, I opted for precedence climbing algorithm which is simpler to reason about

 ## Plugins

-Plugins to extend the language with additional libraries can be imported with `BASIC.import()` which are then accessible to Basic.js through regular function calls.
+Plugins to extend the language with additional libraries can be imported with `basic.import()` which are then accessible to Basic.js through regular function calls.
 A plugin is provided as a lookup table of named functions.

 Below is an example plugin which adds canvas drawing and mouse input functions.
 This particular example is instantiated from a class as it needs to track internal state.